I. Thou Shall Always KISS

 X. The Webmaster Shall Not Rest

 Your website is by no means is ever finished.
-Continue to keep updating it, examining your statistics, modifying things, introducing interesting things.
+Continue to keep updating it, examining your statistics, modifying things, introducing new, interesting things.
 A website is similar to a store: you cannot just open up the doors and expect the shoppers to walk in and then leave you money.
-You have to update your products, clean it out, provide a fresh paint-job if it is getting worn out, connect with customers and continue to keep your codes up-to-date.
+You have to update your products, clean it out, provide a fresh paint-job (meaning a site re-design) if it is getting worn out, connect with customers and continue to keep your content and codes up-to-date.